-Type of Relationship Definition Examples Family ' Parents, brothers/sisters, aunts/uncles, and grandparents.
+Type of Relationship Definition Examples Family People we are connected to through some form of kinship.
+Parents, brothers/sisters, aunts/uncles, and grandparents.
+Acquaintance People in your life that you know, but who are not friends or relatives.
 Neighbors, teachers, Elders, co- workers, staff, and paid caregivers.
 Friend People we trust, respect, care about, and feel that we can confide in and want to spend time with.
 The people you share your joys and challenges with, and who shares theirs with you.
 Romantic Relationship A relationship where people feel strongly attracted to each other, emotionally and physically.
 Boyfriend, girlfriend, husband, wife, and life partner.